 When shopping for a treadmill, you’ll likely look at the outside dimension to see if you can fit it in your home gym.
 While that is important, the outside dimensions are not the only thing you should look at.

-The belt size is maybe even more important than the other dimensions.
+The belt size is maybe even more important than the overall dimensions.
 The belt size is related to the outside dimensions because a bigger belt means you need more space to put it.
-But, some models are more compact with the same belt size.
+However, some models are more compact with the same belt size.

 If you want to know how much space you need to place a treadmill at home, check out this post: How big is a home treadmill?